 For Berries and Lots More Fresh Produce: Lewin Farms

 A family-run farm for four generations, Lewin Farms was the first U-pick farm on Long Island.
-Spanning 1,100 acres, this Suffolk County farm grows pretty much everything (including Christmas trees later in the year) but from late June through August is when its got blueberries, raspberries and blackberries for the picking.
+Spanning 1,100 acres, this Suffolk County farm grows pretty much everything (including Christmas trees later in the year) but from late June through August is when it's got strawberries, blueberries, raspberries and blackberries for the picking.
 Beyond lots of fruit, you'll also find a concession stand on weekends for a post-pick snack.
-Call the farm to get a pre-recorded message with picking conditions that's updated daily.
+U-pick safety measures and policies can be found here; call the farm to get a pre-recorded message with picking conditions that's updated daily.

 Distance from NYC: 1 hour, 50 mins